 In May 2013, Rapp said he thought “progress has been achieved” in the war crimes trial, while still voicing concern over the death penalty.
 “I think there is progress. … My hope and expectation are that the cases will be decided on the facts, not on polls, politics, or not on demonstrations.”

 Arizona State University's Yasmin Saikia agrees with other experts who believe that violence occurred too frequently on all sides for the current tribunal to be legitimate.
 Saikia says that the 1971 war was only one in a continuum of conflicts the area experienced over a short span of time.
 Saikia views present-day India, Pakistan, and Bangladesh as all part of a larger, long-term problem of sexualized violence in the region.
 While the 1971 rapes were committed mostly by Pakistani armed forces against civilians, sexualized violence was committed on all sides in 1948 during fighting over Kashmir.
 Saikia also points out that the international community turned down the prospect of a tribunal following the 1971 war due to the ambiguity of which side would be tried and which side considered "attacked."

-The U.N. has not backed the tribunal; NGOs including Human Rights Watch have also highlighted its seemingly amateurish nature.
+NGOs including Human Rights Watch have highlighted the tribunal's seemingly amateurish nature.
 The Economist reports that many Western diplomats “think the government has taken to using the courts to pursue rivals and enemies”—another reason the trials are not being taken very seriously.
 While “facilitating rape” has been included in the charges, many view the proceedings as too little, too late.

 (Michele Lent Hirsch/published on February 8, 2012)

 EDITOR'S NOTE: The text has been updated and corrected to reflect that Sheikh Mujibur Rahman declared Bangladesh’s independence and that Bangladeshi freedom fighters defeated the Pakistani army with the help of Indian forces.